citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^12]: *Hacienda*: Country estate, plantation.

-[^13]:*Lazaroth* derives from Lazarus of Bethany, the biblical figure resurrected by Jesus.
+[^13]: *Lazaroth* derives from Lazarus of Bethany, the biblical figure resurrected by Jesus.
 In medieval Europe, “Lazarus” became a generic name for the poor, the sick, and especially lepers, turning “lazarinos” into a term associated with social exclusion, illness, and abandonment.
 See *Oxford English Dictionary*, s.v.
 “Lazar” and “lazaretto”; *Encyclopaedia Britannica*, “Lazarus.”

 ## Glossary

-**Games:**
+**Games & Amusements:**

 * *Pasa diez* was likely a card or dice game where players “pass ten” or aim for a total of ten — something akin to blackjack or “twenty-one,” but with local variations.
 * In *cachimona*, players drew lines—one per participant—and hid a small ball at the end of one; whoever chose the line with the ball won.